clarkfitzg/pems_fd/paper/paper.md

 ## Intro

-An inherent problem in understanding the fundamental diagram is that there are very few observations in areas of high density.
-Thus we need to look at all the data to find them when they occur.
+Traffic engineers model the flow of traffic (vehicles per hour) as a function of traffic density (vehicles per mile).
+This model dictates how traffic will flow in a given stretch of road, so it is known as the fundamental diagram @daganzo1997fundamentals.

-We use this to build data driven models of the fundamental diagram as a function, and compute distances between them based on distances calculated with the inner product between functions.
-The fundamental diagrams group into those showing high and low flows.
-(TODO: how high?)
+An inherent problem in understanding the fundamental diagram is that we seldom observe high density traffic.
+Thus we need to look at all the data to find observations in areas of high density.

 The CalTrans PEMS database contains terabytes of historical traffic sensor data.
 Most academic analyses focus on small areas for small time periods.